 Course Duration: M.Sc. course lasts for a period of two years.
 PG diploma course lasts for a period of one year.

 Eligibility Criteria: Should possess a relevant Bachelor’s Degree from a recognized University/Institute.
 The minimum aggregate marks needed might be around 50-55% (or equivalent grade).

 Career Options in Nutrition and Dietician after 12th & Job Opportunities:

 Diverse job opportunities exist in front of nutritionists and dieticians in India. each Government and private sector job opportunities are available in front of them.

 Nutritionists or dieticians might build a career within the following sectors- R&D (Research and Development), health care sector (hospitals, clinics, health centers, etc), Government schemes and organizations, NGOs, the Teaching and Education sector.

 To build a career within the R&D sector, qualifications like M.Phil. and Ph.D. is going to be of use.
 M.Sc., M.Phil. and Ph.D. qualifications also will enable one to take up the job post of a lecture or instructor.

 How to Become a Registered Dietician in India?

 Educational qualifications required: B.Sc. in Home Science (Food and Nutrition) or B.Sc. in Nutrition and dietetics or different relevant B.Sc. course.
 After B.Sc., one should conjointly complete M.Sc. or PG diploma in Clinical Nutrition or Food & Nutrition.

-After finishing relevant B.Sc. and M.Sc. courses, one should go through 6 months long internship stint at any one of the numerous hospitals recognized by the IDA OR possess two years to work experience at any multidisciplinary hospital as a dietician.
+After finishing relevant B.Sc. and M.Sc. courses, one should go through 6 months long internship stint at any one of the various hospitals recognized by the IDA OR possess two years to work experience at any multidisciplinary hospital as a dietician.

 Talking about the Government sector, some of the Famous recruiters include: